Ivanca/ivanca.github.io/_posts/2025-12-24-microsoft-pls-get-your-tab-to-autocomplete-shit-together.md

 ![Before](/uploads/after_tab.png)

-Whoever team or person is on charge of the behavior of vscode autocomplete behavior at Microsoft (or at least the C# Dev Kit plugin) please do your job and fix this, thank you.
+Whoever team or person is on charge of the vscode autocomplete behavior at Microsoft (or at least the C# Dev Kit plugin) please do your job and fix this, thank you.